Hello and welcome to my Burton Custom X review.

 Rating Score: 89.3/100

 Out of the 19 men’s aggressive all-mountain snowboards that I rated:

 Overview of the Custom X’s Specs

-Check out the tables below for the Custom X’s specs and available sizes in the charts below.
+Check out the tables for the Custom X’s specs and available sizes.

 The Custom X in More Detail